How to Configure Advanced Load Balancer Settings in Kubernetes Clusters

 A health check’s behavior is dependent on the service’s externaltrafficpolicy.
 A service’s externaltrafficpolicy can be set to either Local or Cluster.
 A Local policy only accepts health checks if the destination pod is running locally, while a Cluster policy allows the nodes to distribute requests to pods in other nodes within the cluster.

 Services with a Local policy assess nodes without any local endpoints for the service as unhealthy.
+The kube-proxy /healthz endpoint on the separate health check node port, created explicitly by Kubernetes, indicates if the node has active pods.

 Services with a Cluster policy can assess nodes as healthy even if they do not contain pods hosting that service.
-To change this setting for a service, run the following command with your desired policy:
+The kube-proxy /healthz endpoint available on each worker node indicates if the node is healthy.

 kubectl patch svc myservice -p '{"spec":{"externalTrafficPolicy":"Local"}}'